-- reviewing and approving overall business strategy as well as organisation structure, as developed and recommended by management; - ensuring that decisions and investments are consistent with long-term strategic goals; - ensuring that the Bank operates in such a way as to preserve its financial integrity and in accordance with policies approved by the Board; - overseeing, through the Audit Committee, the quality and integrity of the accounting and financial reporting systems, disclosure controls and procedures and internal controls: and. through the Risk Management Committee, the quality of the risk management processes and systems;
+- reviewing, approving and overseeing the implementation of strategic direction and overall business objectives as well as organisation structure, as developed and recommended by management; - ensuring that decisions and investments are consistent with long-term strategic goals; - ensuring that the Bank operates in such a way as to preserve its financial integrity and in accordance with policies approved by the Board; - overseeing, through the Audit Committee, the quality and integrity of the accounting and financial reporting systems, disclosure controls and procedures and internal controls; - providing oversight in ensuring that the Bank's risk appetite and activities are consistent with its strategic intent, operating environment, effective internal controls, capital sufficiency and regulatory standards;

-- · providing oversight in ensuring that the Bank's risk appetite and activities are consistent with its strategic intent, the operating environment and effective internal controls, as well as capital sufficiency and regulatory standards; - · overseeing, through the Risk Management Committee, the establishment and operation of an independent risk management system for managing risks on an enterprisewide basis, the adequacy of the risk management function (including ensuring that it is sufficiently resourced to monitor risk by the various risk categories and that it has appropriate independent reporting lines), and the quality of the risk management processes and systems; - reviewing any transaction for the acquisition or disposal of assets that is material to the Bank; - ensuring that the necessary human resources are in place for the Bank to meet its objectives; - reviewing management performance and ensuring that management formulates policies and processes to promote fair practices and high standards of business conduct by staff; - · establishing corporate values and standards, emphasising integrity, honesty and proper conduct at all times with respect to internal dealings and external transactions, including situations where there are potential conflicts of interest;
+- overseeing, through the Risk Management Committee, the establishment and operation of an independent and effective risk management system, processes and internal control mechanism for managing risks on an enterprise-wide basis, and ensuring that the risk management function is sufficiently resourced to manage the various risks exposed by the Bank and that it has appropriate independent reporting lines; - reviewing any transaction for the acquisition or disposal of assets that is material to the Bank; - ensuring that the necessary resources are in place for the Bank to meet its objectives; - reviewing management performance and ensuring that management formulates policies and processes to promote fair practices and high standards of business conduct by staff; - overseeing, through the Ethics and Conduct Committee, the establishment and review of the code of conduct and ethics as well as the culture and conduct framework emphasising integrity, honesty and proper conduct at all times with respect to internal dealings and external transactions, including situations where there are potential conflicts of interest; - overseeing, through the Nominating Committee, the appointment or reappointment, election or re-election, resignation and retirement of Directors of the Bank as well as the appointment, dismissal, resignation and retirement of senior management, ensuring that principles of transparency, accountability and meritocracy are observed;

-- overseeing, through the Nominating Committee, the appointments, re-election, resignation and retirement of Directors of the Bank as well as the appointment, dismissal, resignation and retirement of senior management, ensuring that principles of transparency and meritocracy are observed; - overseeing, through the Remuneration Committee, the design and operation of an appropriate remuneration framework, and ensuring that remuneration practices are aligned to and in accord with the remuneration framework; - providing a balanced and understandable assessment of the Bank's performance, position and prospects, including interim and other price-sensitive public reports as well as reports to regulators; - ensuring that obligations to shareholders and others are understood - · maintaining records of all meetings of the Board and Board Committees, particularly records of discussion on key deliberations and decisions taken; - identifying the key stakeholder groups, recognising that perceptions affect the Bank's reputation; and - · considering sustainability issues, e.g. environmental and social factors, as part of strategy formulation.
+- overseeing, through the Remuneration Committee, the design and operation of an appropriate remuneration framework, and ensuring that remuneration practices are aligned to and in accord with the remuneration framework; - providing a balanced and understandable assessment of the Bank's performance, position and prospects, including interim and other price-sensitive public reports as well as reports to regulators; - ensuring that obligations to shareholders, customers, employees and others are understood and met; - maintaining records of all meetings of the Board and Board Committees, particularly records of discussion on key deliberations and decisions taken; - identifying the key stakeholder groups, recognising that perceptions affect the Bank's reputation; and - considering, through the Board Sustainability Committee, sustainability matters, e.g. environmental, social and governance (ESG) factors, as part of strategy formulation.